King's Bounty: Warriors of the North: Development and release

-A special edition titled Valhalla Edition was also announced that contained the Valhalla armor set.
-On January 16, 2014, 1C Company revealed that the DLC for the game titled King's Bounty: Warriors of the North - Ice and Fire would be available on January 30, 2014.
+A special edition titled Valhalla Edition was also released that contained the Valhalla armor set.
+A DLC for the game titled King's Bounty: Warriors of the North - Ice and Fire was made available on January 30, 2014 on Steam service.
 It takes place on a small snow-covered island ruled by Snow Elves and includes a creature skill system which makes the player's troops stronger as they lead them through battles, new type of undead called Necrolizards, new locations and creatures, revamped creatures from the main game and new items with unique attributes.
-The DLC was released on the date on Steam.

 Reception

 The game holds an aggregate of 73.92% on GameRankings and a score of 74/100 on Metacritic.
-Dave Vader of GamingXP gave the game a review score of 86% praising its gameplay and Viking setting.
+Dave Vader of GamingXP gave the game a review score of 86%, praising its gameplay and Viking setting.
 Krystian Smoszna of Gry-Online called it "a robust extension of the well-known and popular formula [of King's Bounty]".
-Sebastian Haley of GamesBeat gave it a review score of 80/100 however criticised that the game didn't offer anything new over the previous installments.
+Sebastian Haley of GamesBeat gave it a review score of 80/100 but criticised that the game didn't offer anything new over the previous installments.